lobsters/lobsters/README.md

          lobsters$ bundle

-* Create a MySQL (other DBs supported by ActiveRecord may work, only MySQL has been tested) database, username, and password and put them in a `config/database.yml` file:
+* Create a MySQL (other DBs supported by ActiveRecord may work, only MySQL and MariaDB have been tested) database, username, and password and put them in a `config/database.yml` file:

           development: